The Social Lawyers Co. Ltd.

 Et Voilà!
 You might think... as we say in Italy "fatta la legge, trovato l'inganno"... every law has its loophole!
-In fact the Hire-Purchase, not only provides both, landlord-seller and tenant-purchaser with clear and well established rules and guarantees, it doesn’t demand other requirements than to be made in writing.
-No registration is required, even for contract with a length much longer than tree years!
+In fact the Hire-Purchase, not only provides both, landlord-seller and tenant-purchaser with clear and well-established rules and guarantees, it doesn't demand other requirements than to be made in writing.
+No registration is required, even for a contract with a length much longer than three years!

-This is exactly when the Prince (the Hire contract) that wanted to become a King (a Hire-Purchase contract) will find himself to be only an ugly frog!
+This is precisely when the Prince (the Hire contract) that wanted to become a King (a Hire-Purchase contract) will find himself to be only an ugly frog!

-Law firm listed at the British, French and Italian Embassy
+Law firm listed and trusted by the British, French, Australian and Italian Embassy